toolness/baseless/README.md

 * Allowing anyone to localize any website without needing to ask for permission.
 * Creating "standalone" X-ray Goggles remixes.
+* Doing things that addons or bookmarklets normally do, but on the proxy-side, e.g.
+  * parental controls
+  * content filtering
+  * adding webmaker "hooks" to e.g. every image
+  * presenting page assets in a completely different way

 ## References